 The Board of Directors seeks to ensure that it is composed of members whose particular experience, qualifications, attributes and skills, when taken together, will allow it to satisfy its oversight responsibilities effectively.
 In that regard, the Nominating and Corporate Governance Committee is responsible for recommending candidates for directorships to be elected at each annual meeting or to fill vacancies or newly created directorships that occur between meetings.
 Only independent directors may nominate replacements for vacancies in the independent director positions.
 In identifying candidates, the Nominating and Corporate Governance Committee will review all nominees for director in accordance with the requirements and qualifications contained in the Company's Corporate Governance Guidelines and recommend that the Board of Directors select those nominees whose attributes the Nominating and Corporate Governance Committee believes would be most beneficial to us.
 In identifying candidates for membership on the Board of Directors, the Nominating and Corporate Governance Committee takes into account (i) minimum individual qualifications, such as personal integrity and moral character, willingness to apply sound business judgment, industry knowledge or experience and an ability to work collegially with the other members of the Board of Directors and (ii) any other factors it considers appropriate.
-While our Corporate Governance Governance Committee consider is the importance to the Company of racial and gender diversity in board composition.
-The Board of Directors and Nominating and Corporate Governance Committee also consider candidates' diversity of experiences.
+While our Corporate Governance Guidelines do not include an express diversity policy, one factor that the Board of Directors and Nominating and Corporate Governance Committee consider is the importance to the Company of racial and gender diversity in board composition.
+The Board of Directors and Nominating and Corporate Governance Committee consider is the importance to the Company of racial and gender diversity of experiences.

 Director nominees may be nominated by our stockholders in accordance with the advance notice requirements contained in our bylaws.
-See "Stockholder Proposals for the 2021 Annual Meeting" for more information regarding the advance notice requirements contained in our bylaws.
+See "Stockholder Proposals for the 2022 Annual Meeting" for more information regarding the advance notice requirements contained in our bylaws.
 Our Board of Directors also will consider recommendations made by our stockholders.
-See "Corporate Governance - Stockholder Nominations and Communications Policy" for more information with respect to the consideration of candidates recommended by stockholders for election as directors.
+See "Corporate Governance-Stockholder Nominations and Communications Policy" for more information with respect to the consideration of candidates recommended by stockholders for election as directors.

 Our Board of Directors currently has four standing committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and an Affiliate Transaction Committee.
-The current written charters for each of these committees are available on our website, www.breit.com, under the "About BREIT - Governance" tab.
+The current written charters for each of these committees are available on our website, www.breit.com, under the "Explore BREIT - Governance" tab.